sabtriestech/DAP2_final_project/README.md

-# Fire Perimeter Analysis
+# Economic Mobility and Socioeconomic Factors

-This project processes and visualizes historical fire perimeter data and Canadian CPI data.
+This project processes and visualizes data on economic mobility, industry concentration, and crime to explore the causal effect of place.

 ## Setup